Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 # How Is It Connected?

 One of the most biggest sticking points for beginners is understanding how your code is connected to storyboard.
+Xcode connects your storyboard to Swift code by using a combination of the _Identity Inspector_, _IBOutlets_ and _IBActions_.

-To figure this out, we'll need to first learn about the _Assistant Editor_.
+In order to see this, we'll first need to learn about the _Assistant Editor_.

 On the right side of your toolbar, there are two groups of 3 buttons that you can toggle.
 We'll focus on the first group on the left first.